Johan Motin: Playing career

 Motin joined Färjestads BK's junior team in 2005.
 The following year, Motin was called up to play with Färjestads' senior team.
 He made his debut against Timrå IK on December 7, 2006.
 Since that game, he became a regular player in Färjestads' line-up.
 Motin was ranked as a top prospect by the ISS, who in December 2007, ranked him as the 13th pick of the draft.

-During his second season in the Elitserien, Motin struggled to get ice time and during December 2007, was he loaned to Bofors IK to get some more ice time and be better prepared for the World Junior Championships.
-After the WJC he returned to Färjestad and got an assist on a goal by Esa Pirnes in his first game back.
+During his second season in the Elitserien, Motin struggled to get ice time, and in December 2007, he was loaned to Bofors IK to get some more ice time and be better prepared for the World Junior Championships.
+After the WJC, he returned to Färjestad and got an assist on a goal by Esa Pirnes in his first game back.

 On June 21, 2008, Motin was drafted by the Edmonton Oilers of the National Hockey League (NHL), selecting him in the fourth round of the 2008 NHL Entry Draft, 103rd overall.
 On May 19, 2009, the Oilers announced that they had signed Motin to a three-year entry-level contract.

 He was assigned to the Oilers' then American Hockey League affiliate, the Springfield Falcons, for the 2009–10 season.
 During the campaign, Motin was called up to the Edmonton Oilers on an emergency basis on March 3, 2010, and he played in his first-ever NHL game.

 In the following season, Motin was reassigned to the Oilers' new AHL affiliate, the Oklahoma City Barons for their inaugural season.
 In the final year of his contract with the Oilers in 2011–12, Motin appeared in just 10 games with the Barons before opting from a release from his contract to return to Sweden with Timrå IK of the Elitserien on November 15, 2011.